-STUDENT CATALOG 21-22
+STUDENT CATALOG 22-23

-480 Lordship Blvd, Stratford, CT - 06615 www.aiht.edu

-We recommend you to use this catalog for general information about our programs and school policies.
-This catalog by no means constitutes a contract, and is subject to revision at the discretion of the school.

-July 2021 - June 2022
+480 Lordship Blvd, Stratford, CT - 06615 www.aiht.edu We recommend you use this catalog for general information about our programs and school policies.
+This catalog by no means constitutes a contract and is subject to revision at the discretion of the school.
+July 2022 - June 2023 Revised.
+Feb 2023